 All five of the Scandinavian countries — Denmark, Finland, Iceland, Norway and Sweden — are known for their progressive social and economic views, but a few of these nations are particularly friendly places to visit for LGBTQ travel.
 Denmark was the first country in the world to recognize same-sex partnerships (in 1989) and is home to one of the oldest gay bars in Europe, Centralhjørnet.

-In 2015, Iceland was ranked #1 in Planet Romeo’s Gay Happiness Index.
+In 2015, Iceland was ranked number one in Planet Romeo’s Gay Happiness Index.
 In fact, the four highest-ranking countries in that index are in Scandinavia.
 Iceland also elected the world’s first openly gay head of state, Prime Minister Jóhanna Sigurðardóttir, in 2009.
 Five years later, the Icelandic Parliament added “gender identity” to the anti-discrimination section of the Penal Code (“sexual orientation” was added in 1996).

 The Spanish government legalized same-sex marriage and gay adoption in 2005, which was relatively early compared to the rest of the world.
 In 2014, the Andalusian region of Spain passed a law allowing transgender people to legally change their name and gender without a medical diagnosis.
 That same year, Catalonia increased punishments for people convicted of hate crimes against the LGBTQ community.